Blue Sky Mine: Reception

 "Blue Sky Mine" peaked at No. 7 on the Canadian RPM 100 Singles chart, No. 8 on the Australian Singles Chart, No. 47 on the US Billboard Hot 100, and No. 1 on both the Billboard Album Rock Tracks and Modern Rock Tracks charts.
 It charted the highest in New Zealand, where it reached No. 2 for two weeks in March 1990.
 The music video, directed by Claudia Castle, won the ARIA Award for Best Video at the ARIA Music Awards of 1991.

 Double J named it in the top fifty Australian songs of the 1990s, saying, "It just so happens to also have a beat perfect for fist-pumping and a chorus crafted for hearty singalongs, which is why it appealed to the masses around the world.
 If even a small percentage of rock'n'roll fans took something from their message, the band's work was not in vain."
 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Blue Sky Mine" was ranked number 39, and ranked 99 on the Triple J Hottest 100 of Australian Songs.

+Reviewed at the time of release, Juke said, "Here the sloganeering is tempered with more musical variety.
+Organ and harmonica coupled with a more restrained vocal from the bald god brings a welcome change from the heavy-handed breast-beating of recent releases."